 Having flourished since the time of the dinosaurs, orchids are considered one of the largest and oldest plant families on the planet.
 More than 30,000 unique species of orchids are found worldwide, and modern breeding practices have resulted in an additional 150,000 hybrids.

-Today, wild orchids face environmental threats due to pollution, habitat destruction, and climate change to the point that many varieties are at risk of extinction.
+Today, wild orchids face environmental threats due to pollution, habitat destruction, and climate change, to the point that many varieties are at risk of extinction.
 For these reasons, you should avoid purchasing wild-harvested plants and only buy orchids from legitimate vendors.
 This lets you enjoy their beauty at home without compromising the ones that remain in the wild.

 Orchid myths and color meanings

-- Blue: peace, beauty, and tranquility
+- Blue: Peace, beauty, and tranquility

-- White: innocence, reverence, and humility
+- White: Innocence, reverence, and humility

-- Purple: respect, admiration, and royalty
+- Purple: Respect, admiration, and royalty

-- Pink: femininity, charm, and grace
+- Pink: Femininity, charm, and grace

-- Yellow: joy and friendship
+- Yellow: Joy and friendship

-- Green: health, nature, and financial good fortune
+- Green: Health, nature, and financial good fortune

-- Orange: pride, enthusiasm, and having fun
+- Orange: Pride, enthusiasm, and having fun

 While this symbolism is fun to consider, the right orchid color for you will always be the one you love the most.
 Don’t limit your selection based on these color connotations!
 Instead, consider the care instructions and traits of different varieties.

 It’s a robust grower and will send up new flower canes every year.
-But unlike other varieties, you shouldn’t trim the spent flower stems of this orchid until there are three or more in a pot.
+But, unlike other varieties, you shouldn’t trim the spent flower stems of this orchid until there are three or more in a pot.

 You can find this delicate orchid growing throughout North and South America, where it blooms from spring to fall.
 Oncidium is a diverse family that thrives in a vast range of habitats.
 Many varieties have names that sound as dynamic as their coloration, including tiger crow, wildcat, dancing lady, and ram’s head.

-How to care for your orchid
+How to care for an orchid plant

 You can best enjoy orchids at home by staying mindful of their tropical origins.
 They do well when grown in pots of bark or moss that mimic the tree branches they call home in the wild, and most varieties need lots of filtered light.
 Placing them in east-facing windows is ideal, as it exposes them to early morning light that’s not too harsh.
 If you only have south- or west-facing windows, place a sheer or thin sheet over your orchids to protect them from the strong rays of the sun.